 Why businesses need web content filtering

-Web content filtering is a service that allows you to prevent users from accessing unwanted sites and services from company devices.
+Web content filtering is a service that prevents users from accessing unwanted sites and services from company devices.

-Web content filtering can strengthen security by blocking sites with malicious content.
-But it can also block "harmless" sites that your business may consider inappropriate or a waste of company time and bandwidth.
+Web content filtering strengthens security by blocking sites with malicious content.
+But it also blocks "harmless" sites that your business considers inappropriate or a waste of company time and bandwidth.

 Blocking unwanted content.

 Web content filtering relies on DNS to determine which sites it can allow users to access, and which sites to block.